AlreadyBored/nodejs-assignments/assignments/crud-api/assignment.md

 4. Errors on the server side that occur during the processing of a request should be handled and processed correctly (server should answer with `status code` **500** and corresponding human-friendly message)
 5. Value of `port` on which application is running should be stored in `.env` file

-- **Important:** The `.env` file itself should not be committed to the repository as it is considered a security bad practice
+- **Important:** The `.env` file itself should not be committed to the repository as it is considered a security bad practice.
+Please consider to add `.env` file in `.gitignore`.

   - Instead, create and commit `.env.example` file that contains a list of required environment variables without their values
   - Example of `.env.example` contents: